Piratux/CodeGolfing/README.md

 ## What can I find here?
 Over the years, I've participated in multiple code golfing challenges in One Lone Coder (OLC) discord server.
 So I've decided that, I would like to accumulate my and others solutions in a single place for future reference.
 And that place is this repository.

-NOTE: If you would like me to remove your submission from this repository, make an issue and I will remove it.
+NOTE: If you would like me to remove your submission from this repository, contact me or make an issue and I will remove it.

 ## What do you wield?
 I mainly use C language for code golf as I consider it the most fun.
 But I also occasionally use C++, Lua and Python.